 After all, practically every Walmart, Lowe’s, Home Depot, and corner grocery store has at least part of one aisle devoted to bird feeders and bags of seeds with which to stock them.
 If they were bad, logic tells us, stores wouldn’t carry the stuff.

 What we Want, vs. What we Need…

 So, stores don’t sell us things that are bad for us?
-C’mon, now… Stores sell what people want, not what people need.
+Please, let’s be serious… Stores sell what people want, not what people need.
 And no, I don’t write this in a critical way, but merely to state a plain truth.
 If it’s available in quantity, isn’t illegal, and people want it, stores will almost always sell it, no matter what “it” is.
 The same truth applies to the book market.

 I recently searched the books online, at the world’s largest purveyor of the written word, and found 5,869 books on the subject of bird feeders.
 Those books covered every possible angle of the topic.